RMLio/prov4itdata-web-app/docs/REPORT.md

 Currently, our prototype complements every binding in a query result with provenance about its source.
 This is accomplished by adding a new actor to the [Comunica architecture](https://comunica.dev/docs/modify/advanced/architecture_sparql/) that is able to extract all necessary metadata about the sources and add it to the provenance data.

-The following new actors to the Comunica architecture as depicted by the diagram
+The following new actors to the Comunica architecture are depicted by the diagram
 below:

 - Query Operation Provenance Wrapper (`ActorOptimizeQueryOperationProvenanceWrapper`)